The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 We further test whether combining an enhanced efficiency with a higher star particle mass ($2\times$ and $8\times$) can help regulate the galaxy.
 While the $2\times$ higher star particle mass results in no change in the final stellar mass, combining the high efficiency with an $8\times$ more massive star particle results in similar stellar mass suppression as increasing the star particle mass by a factor of 20.
 Nevertheless, this result is relatively modest given the extreme change in efficiency.

 Although the integrated stellar mass does not change significantly, the higher efficiency should in principle lead to burstier star formation.
 This is interesting in the context of high redshift as UV variations driven by bursty star formation has been used as an explanation for the abundance of UV bright galaxies in the early Universe \citep[e.g.][]{Shen2023,Sun2023}.
+It should be noted that simulations do not agree upon how much $M_{\rm UV}$ fluctuates as a function of mass but a generic prediction is that as mass increases, UV magnitude fluctuations decrease \citep[e.g.][]{Kravtsov2024,Gelli2024,Shen2025}.
 In Figure~\ref{fig:MUV_eff}, we show the intrinsic 1500~\AA{} UV luminosity of the Lagrangian region as a function of time.
 The merger at $z\sim9$ leads to a star formation event which brings all simulations to a magnitude $\lesssim-16$.
 Even after a merger, where UV luminosity is expected to peak due to merger-induced star formation, increasing the star formation efficiency to \SI{100}{\percent} and increasing the stellar mass by a factor of 8 only leads to a modest increase of 0.4~magnitudes.
 This increase is well below the natural, intrinsic variability of M$_{\rm UV,1500}$.
 Hence changing the star formation efficiency in the context of our model is highly unlikely to lead to fundamental differences in the UV luminosity function.

 In summary, increasing the efficiency of star formation per freefall time and the stellar particle mass can have a minor impact on the final stellar mass of the object, although as we show below, these effects are well subdominant compared to other subgrid model parameters.